 Some invoice programs offer tiered plans that allow you to pay more to invoice more clients, and others offer unlimited client invoicing (or at least plans with unlimited clients).
 It’s great to have options but note that some unlimited plans get pretty pricey.

 That brings us to the next question you need to ask yourself while shopping for invoice programs.

-When you run a small or independent business, profit margins are often tight.
-Keeping operating costs low allows you to invest in your business so it can grow and take home more of what you earn.
-Especially when you’re an operation of one, software expenditures essentially come out of your pocket.
+When you run an independent business, profit margins are often tight.
+Keeping operating costs low allows you to reinvest profit into your business so it can grow—then, eventually, you can take home more of what you earn.
+Especially when you’re an operation of one, software expenditures essentially can feel like they’re coming out of your pocket.

-The ability to access your invoice software while on the go is helpful for some business owners, and absolutely critical for most.
-A lot of the time, you’re the only person responsible for the little things that keep your business moving forward and money coming in.
+The ability to access your invoice software while on the go is critical for most independent business owners.
+Because you’re your own CEO you’re the only person responsible for the little things that keep your business moving forward and money coming in.

-If you travel frequently for your work (or for fun) and/or go to clients to give estimates and work on-site, make sure that the invoice software you choose can be accessed on your mobile device.
+If you travel frequently for your work (or for fun!) or go to clients to give estimates and work on-site, make sure that the invoice software you choose can be accessed on your mobile device.

 Some great mobile apps for invoicing are: